matt16749-zz/practical_algoritms_and_data_structures/1_technical_problem_solving_and_analysis/notes.md

 ##### Big O notation

 * An algorithm is basically a series of steps to a solution.
 Therefore, an algorithm's execution time is __The number of steps required to solve a problem__
+* __Big O notation__ provides a useful approximation for the actual number of steps in a computation.
+* Sometimes the performance of an algorithm depends on the problem’s exact data values rather than its size.
+For these kinds of algorithms, we need to characterize their performances as __worst case, best case, or average case__.